NinVoido/spotify-vpn/doc/man-sections/vpn-network-options.rst

   Option flags:

   :code:`local`
-      Add the :code:`local` flag if both OpenVPN peers are directly connected via a common subnet, such as with wireless.
+      Add the :code:`local` flag if both spotify peers are directly connected via a common subnet, such as with wireless.
 The :code:`local` flag will cause step ``(1)`` above to be omitted.